 About Christine Bell

 Christine has a long history of writing for children and over 30 published short fiction titles.
-No Small Shame represented a shift to writing adult fiction and a desire to explore the challenges of ordinary women and how society and cultural expectations changed during the 20th Century.
+No Small Shame represents a shift to writing adult fiction and a desire to explore the challenges of ordinary women and how society and cultural expectations changed during the 20th Century.

 Christine is now working on her second adult historical novel: the story of an Australian soldier who stays on in France after WW1 and the traumatic reason behind his refusal to go home.